 Sheep breeder, antikristo expert has ancient Cretan roots

-Cheretis Charalambos, whose family’s roots stretch back 1,100 into Byzantine times on the island, is a proud Cretan who carries on the tradition of antikristo for fortunate diners.
-A sheep breeder, he has benefitted from his family’s expertise in that art — which also stretches back into time immemorial.
+Cheretis Charalambos, whose family roots stretch back to 1,100 into Byzantine times on the island, is a proud Cretan who carries on the tradition of antikristo for fortunate diners.
+A sheep breeder, he has benefitted from his family’s expertise in that art, which also stretches back into time immemorial.

 “I’m very proud of my name,” he tells Greek Reporter in an exclusive interview this week.
-“We have been almost 1,100 years here in Crete — we are from the first Byzantines who came here.
-Ever since then, we have kept on with the tradition that was passed down in the family.
+“We have been here in Crete for almost 1,100 years—we are some of the first Byzantines who came here, and we have kept on with the tradition that was passed down in the family ever since.”

-“Working as a breeder is a hard job… our children are keeping up with this,” Charalambos adds thankfully.
+“Working as a breeder is a hard job…our children are keeping up with this,” Charalambos adds, obviously thankful.

-“There have been three holocausts — two by the Ottomans and one by the Germans.
+“There have been three holocausts—two by the Ottomans and one by the Germans,” he adds.

 “Because of all the revolutions and upheavals,” he explains, his ancient family has now dispersed all over the entire island, which is Greece’s largest.

 “My ancestor, Aristides Cheretis, was a leader of the Revolution in 1842, where many fought to their deaths.
-But we keep on as long as we can — and in case it’s needed again , we’ll do the same,” Charalambos adds with gusto.
+But we keep on as long as we can—and if it’s ever needed again, we’ll do the same,” Charalambos adds with gusto.